ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ### with HTTPS

 If you were to try to access your application with HTTPS at this time `https://<customdomain>/<nameofproject>`, you will likely get a security warning from your web browser telling you the connection is not private.
-You would also get a 404 as the Ingress we just configured would not know how to direct HTTPS traffic.
+You would also get a 404 as the Ingress just configured would not know how to direct HTTPS traffic.

 1. Obtain a trusted SSL certificate for your domain.
 You'll need the certificate and the key: https://console.bluemix.net/docs/containers/cs_apps.html#custom_domain_cert